kagamiAL/selfchatbot/README.md

 <h4>Notes</h4>

 - The fine-tuning results (including the model weights) will be saved in the `selfChatBot_results` directory.
-- Refer to the [Data Folder Structure](#dataset-folder-structure) and [Parameters JSON](#parameters-json) section for details on preparing datasets before fine-tuning.

 ### Playing with the Chat Model